 One of her students recommended a workshop at Sasanarakkha Buddhist Sanctuary (SBS) in Taiping and she enrolled without knowing very much about the teacher.
-It was during this workshop that she experienced how awareness practice in physical exercises can be taught to a large group in a safe and effective way.
-The workshop comprised over 30 participants, made up of mostly retirees; and included the abbot of SBS, the Venerable Bhante Agaacitta, and a few of the monks.
+It was during this workshop that she experienced how awareness practice in physical exercises can be taught to a large group in a safe and effective way: The workshop comprised over 30 laypeople and monks, including the chief monk of SBS, Bhante Aggacitta.

 Immediately after the workshop, Wai Kuan integrated Stretch Therapy techniques into her yoga classes at her home studio, Yoga @ Kebun Teh.
 She continued to teach both Stretch Therapy and Manasa yoga for the next 2 years until the idea of establishing a Stretch Therapy gym in Malaysia was conceived.
-With the blessing of her yoga guru Manoj Kaimal (“It is all the same, all are awareness practice”, he said), she has now chosen to focus on teaching Stretch Therapy.
+With the blessing of her yoga guru Manoj Kaimal (“It is all the same, all are awareness practice”, he said), she then chose to focus on teaching Stretch Therapy.

 Prior to yoga, Wai Kuan spent over 20 years in financial services as an auditor, financial controller and investment banker, and ran a translation business.
 She holds a Bachelors degree in Management Science and is a UK-trained and qualified Chartered Accountant.

 Besides teaching Yoga @ Kebun Teh and being a regular relief teacher at Manasa Yoga since 2011, her teaching experience includes: